Actual Bodily Harm (ABH) Compensation Claims

 Actual, Bodily Harm ABH Compensation Claim Calculator

-- 100% of the tariff amount of the injury with the highest value
+- 100% of the tariff amount for the highest value injury.

 More Examples Of Compensation For Assault In The UK